 - Posit that corruption is pervasive and that every single MMR-autism study is tainted.

-The correct choice is number three.
+Spoiler alert: The correct answer is number three.
 It doesn’t require widespread corruption for the research community to be chronically wrong.
 It merely requires just one mistake made repeatedly.
 Suppose ten people are looking through a glass window that is tinted green.
 They see the white wall of a building across the street and are asked to report what color the wall is.
 Every one of them may say that it is green.
 There would be a consensus and so they would likely conclude that the wall is green.
 Of course, they are all wrong because none of them realize that the window is tinted, distorting their perceptions.

 Calling People Shills Makes the Rest of Us Look Stupid

 On one hand, it is understandable and even encouragable to doubt the CDC’s narrative on vaccine safety.
-For example, the CDC’s website brazenly states that “vaccines do not cause autism”, citing a 2011 report by the Institute of Medicine (IOM).22 Yet such a claim is absurd, considering the IOM report contains incompatible statements like:
+For example, the CDC’s website brazenly states that “vaccines do not cause autism”, citing a 2011 report by the Institute of Medicine (IOM).26 Yet such a claim is absurd, considering the IOM report contains grossly incompatible statements like:

 So while it is true that the CDC has its obvious bias, be mindful that bias is not the same thing as fraud, especially in any and every particular instance in question.
 Vaccine skeptics, I am definitely on your side.
 But it’s time to wake up.
 Constantly playing the corruption card doesn’t help move things forward.
-It’s time to let go of Hooker, Wakefield, Thompson, and the alleged CDC scandal, and start talking about reasonable criticisms like confounding by contraindication.
+It’s time to let go of the alleged CDC scandal, and start talking about reasonable criticisms like confounding by contraindication.
 That actually has the potential to turn the tide.
 Bad arguments and online harassment can never be effective in changing vaccine policy or the direction of research.
 Only good arguments can.

 Conclusion – We’ve Been Duped… By Ourselves